 Admission is $20.
 Pre-sales will end at 3 pm on Friday, October 13th.
 Children under 12 will be admitted free.

 Tickets are available this year online only.
 There will be no admissions sold at the gate.
 This event will sell out!
 We encourage you to purchase tickets well in advance.

 This event takes place rain or shine.

 For our mobility-impaired visitors, we recommend that you call ahead and speak with Bob Barnett or Kimberly McCollum regarding tour route information.
 Call 901-774-3212.

 Elmwood is grateful to the Crawford-Howard Private Foundation for their generous support of the Costume Twilight Tour.

 Scandals & Scoundrels

 Join us for a look at the lives of those who contributed the notorious stories of Memphis history that we love to hear.
-This tour is all-walking and lasts about 90 minutes.
-Advance registration is required.
-Cost is $20/person and begins at 1:00 pm.
+This tour is for grown-ups only, please!

 BYOBike at Elmwood